 Mea Shearim is one of the oldest Jewish neighborhoods in Jerusalem.
-Built by members of the Old Yishuv, the district is home to the ultra-orthodox Haredim; who are recognized by their full beards, and long, curling sidelocks known as peyes, and black suits with matching hats.
+Built by members of the Old Yishuv, the district is home to the Ultra-Orthodox Haredim; who are recognized by their full beards, and long, curling sidelocks known as peyes, and black suits with matching hats.

 Considered the most ideologically unique neighborhood in today’s West Jerusalem; every apartment is within walking distance to a synagogue and on Shabbat (Saturday, the Jewish Sabbath); driving is forbidden.
 Mea Shearim is also home to a religious-cultural center of the Levi Kahana of Spain; the oldest Sephardic Haredi dynasty.

-As a matter of fact, a Protestant architect Conrad Schik designed the neighborhood; which was specified to be closed; protected community.
+As a matter of fact, a Protestant architect Conrad Schik designed the neighborhood; which was specified to be a closed protected community.
 Built northern to the walls of the old city, the district had to have houses that were attached, and all faced an open courtyard that had a common well and only two entrances to create a tight-knit community.

 Mea Shearim Has its Own Form of News